 Ask your network for contacts that you may have overlooked and add them to this list too.
 If they can get more people listening to your music get in contact with them.
 Send them a pitch via DMs or email.

 If you’ve been struggling to find influencers to contact, consider using Buzzsumo.
-It’s digital marketing software that will help you locate blogs and influencers in your niche, run an email campaign and schedule follow up emails.
-This takes speeds up the process of running a campiagn, but comes a a cost.
-(They do offer a free trial).
+Buzzsumo is a digital marketing software that will help you locate blogs and influencers in your niche, run an email campaign and schedule follow-up emails.
+This speeds up the process of running a campaign but comes at a cost.
+(They do however offer a free trial).
 There are other software options that bloggers and PR agencies use covered in this article.

-You don’t need to use outreach software, you can compile your audience research list using google sheets, send your pitches via social media DMs and any email campaigns using Mailchimp.
+You don’t need to use outreach software, you can compile your audience research list using Google Sheets, and send your pitches via social media DMs and any email campaigns using Mailchimp.
 This is the cheaper, but slower DIY method.

 TopTip – You can always use software like Buzzsumo for a month to do your research, then export the contact details into your spreadsheet 😉

 There is mixed opinion about whether pitching to Spotify playlists is still relevant in 2023.
 The fact is that Spotify is a msuic industry giant, it’s available in over 180 countries, has exceeded 1B downloads in the Android app store and has over 515 million active users!
 It’s the biggest market you can tap into – so getting on their playlists should be a part of any music marketing strategy.